CalyCherkaoui/blogging_app_ror/README.md

 ## About the project:

-In this project, I built a community Blog magazine specialized in Plants, Ecological farming, and Home gardening.
+In this project, I built a community blog magazine specialized in plants, ecological farming, and home gardening.
-This is the Capstone project for the end of Ruby On Rails Module in [Microverse](https://www.microverse.org/) currriculum.
+This is the Capstone project for the end of Ruby On Rails Module in [Microverse](https://www.microverse.org/) curriculum.

-This project was built following the specifications , and user cases given by Microverse.
+This project was built following the specifications, and user cases given by Microverse.

 [Read the projects specifications](https://www.notion.so/Lifestyle-articles-b82a5f10122b4cec924cd5d4a6cf7561)